 “There was a disease called black straw that ravaged “Madan Gougous” and “Lakrèt” rice fields”.
 Even the “Lakrèt” rice was hard to find for a time.
 It is as a result of this disease that the farmers came up with the TCS rice, but the disease did not spread throughout the whole Artibonite plains.
 “There were “Madan Gougous” rice fields elsewhere, which is why I think it may still exist”.

 Yet, the inhabitants and great planters of the lower Artibonite say that the “Madan Gougous” variety has long disappeared.
 “There is no more “Madan Gougous”.
 Anyone or any farmer who tells you they have it are not telling the truth.
 No Artibonite farmers would tell you that either” said Hector Jean Louis, a large rice farmer in the Petite Rivière of Artibonite River.

 For Jean Louis, 67, after Hurricane George in 1998, Haiti lost the “Madan Gougous” rice variety.

-“When the hurricane passed, it flooded every field”.
+“When the hurricane passed, it flooded every field.
 Thus, all the rice plantations that were being cultivated were lost.
 This made it impossible for “Madan Gougous“ and “Lakrèt” to grow.
-Since that time, the country has lost the “Madan Gougous”’ rice crossbreed.
-Even the current Lakrèt is not the correct variety.
-Now there is more “Shella” and “Chèlda” rice and they are appreciated by people because it is light in their mouths when eaten.
+Since then, the country has lost the “Madan Gougous” rice crossbreed.
+Even the “Lakrèt” that exists now is not the right variety.
+Now there is more “Shella” and “Chèlda” rice and they are appreciated by people because they are light in their mouths when eaten”.

-There are voices saying “Madan Gougous” is produced in Les Cayes
+Some are saying “Madan Gougous” is produced in Les Cayes

 Limage Rouseline is an inhabitant of Artibonite in a commune called Lester.
 She denies allegations that ‘Madan Gougous’ rice is being produced and that it comes from the Artibonite area.